 Nonprofits, associations, and companies across the world have settled into a new normal stemming from the COVID-19 pandemic.
 But the lessons learned are also preparing organizations to mitigate risk, find opportunities, and build for the future in ways that will make them rock solid when the next crisis — albeit on a hopefully smaller scale — occurs.

 Here are three ways public and government affairs teams can future-proof against the rapidly changing and difficult public policy landscape.

-Bring Your Team Online:
+Bring Your Team Online

+Take and share meeting notes after you meet with stakeholders and document decisions and processes in a central place to give everyone on your team visibility.
 By documenting all aspects of your work and assigning responsibility and goals in one online place, you’ll be able to create a culture of seamless collaboration and transparency around your successes and failures.

-Create a Recovery Plan with Stakeholder Management:
+Create a Recovery Plan with Stakeholder Management

-Identify New Risks at Every Level:
+Identify New Risks at Every Level

 Your team should take the lead in tracking and monitoring the next wave of legislative and regulatory risks for your organization so that when the worst-case scenario occurs, you’ll have a domestic and global outlook prepared and be aware of the immense changes that could come.

 Begin setting alerts to follow all levels of government for the changes that are going on across your industry, and look at these changes through this pandemic or another worst-case scenario that takes into consideration the factors that could shift your business overnight.